First, What is Iot?

 Smart car ambition is directly driven by IoT, which will not only enable cars to become integrated carriers of digital transformation as more sensors, processors, and software are added to them but will also take automakers into a new domain in which companies that used to be in the manufacturing industry are now transitioning to a more service-oriented model.

-Currently, designers search for smart environmentally-friendly cars with low running costs.
+Currently, designers are searching for smart environmentally-friendly cars with low running costs.
 For instance, the smart Forease+ is developed beyond a concept car, inheriting the essential, consistent solutions for urban mobility.
 Its design’s main characteristic, its long, flat fabric roof, was built with great care and attention to detail.
 With numerous additional elements, such as exteriors covered with a matt soft coal, contrasting amber-colored top, and lack of side windows, the designers have emphasized the car’s intense emotionality and unique driving experience.

 The Internet of Things (IoT) is a powerful technology for changing industries, automating processes, and increasing return on investment.
 IoT technology has a lot to offer to the construction industry as it is a ready-to-change industry due to its challenges.
 Leaning on the Internet of Things in the construction industry contributes to the efficient completion of a project by saving time and cutting expenses.

 Hence, IoT automates tasks that waste human hours.
-It functions in diverse construction fields, mostly with project progress tracking, like tracking material deliveries to the construction site or using wearable technologies to track employee movements to ensure they are working efficiently.
-Additionally, another approach can be utilizing digital twins to test the efficiency of the design before the physical construction begins.
+It functions in diverse construction fields, mostly with project progress tracking, like tracking material deliveries to the construction site or using wearable technologies to track employee movements to ensure they work efficiently.
+Another approach can be utilizing digital twins to test the efficiency of the design before the physical construction begins.
 Therefore, IoT-based automation improves the precision of project-delivery estimation.
 It deals with the challenges that the construction industry is facing right now.
 Some instances include skill and labor shortage, on-budget and on-time project delivery, assessing team productivity and project profitability, safety issues, and waste management.

 We can use IoT in a much more severe manner to deal with natural disasters so that the system can measure any abnormal situation by evaluating the data from sensors.
-The first step in using IoT sensors for early problem detection is understanding what “normal” operation looks like and identifying the data points that signal a deviation from average.
-Further, this approach leads to the early detection and warning systems in buildings.
+The first step in using IoT sensors for early problem detection is understanding what “normal” operation looks like and identifying the data points that signal a deviation from the average.
+Further, this approach leads to early detection and warning systems in buildings.
 For instance, building collisions can be identified earlier and alert the residents with the emergency signals that sensors send, detecting any gap or bend within the building.

 Last but not least, IoT lies at the very heart of any system that connects, monitors, and controls data.
-Therefore, it can help with a wide range of design and practice issues.
+Therefore, it can help with various design and practice issues.
 Besides, IoT has become an inextricably intertwined element in fields other than design.
 This fact is validated by the ever-rising amount of enterprises that adopt digitization and gather, exchange, and analyze large volumes of data, resulting in a significant boost in our day-to-day life and promising further great possibilities in the future as well.